fernandeslouro/blog/_posts/2020-02-05-hunting-for-illegal-swimming-pools.md

 This is the second post in a series of two outlining some of my early work applying machine learning approaches to public policy problems.
 Each post will go over a separate project.
 You can also read the [first post](http://blog.louro.xyz/2020/02/05/hunting-for-illegal-swimming-pools) or a [pdf version](http://louro.xyz/ml-public-policy.pdf) complete with citations.

+This is the second in a series of two posts on my work applying machine learning approaches to public policy problems.  [first post](http://blog.louro.xyz/2020/02/05/hunting-for-illegal-swimming-pools) or a [pdf version](http://louro.xyz/ml-public-policy.pdf) complete with citations.
+Each of the posts goes over a separate project.
+On this second post, I'll explain our method for detecting swimming pools in aerial images, and how that helped fight tax avoidance.

 ***